ericsj11/Litium-TextOption-Importer/README.md

 	 ii. **Important:** The **Key** and **Value** has to be on the first row of the Excel and starts with **Uppercase**!

-	 iiii. **Important:** The content of the excel file has to look like this (Multiple of the same is OK, it will be ignored):
+	 iii. **Important:** The content of the excel file has to look like this (Multiple of the same is OK, it will be ignored):

     |Key|Value|
     |--|--|